 Of course, the clock is always running and your opponents vary from day to day.
-Today you could be up against your loved one’s difficult dementia behaviors.
-Tomorrow you might be on the phone with the insurance company or the bank.
-The next day you may be trying to coordinate and motivate your team members, but they just can’t agree on a play.
+Today, you could be up against your loved one’s difficult dementia behaviors.
+Tomorrow, you might be on the phone going head to head with the insurance company or the bank.
+The next day, you may be trying to coordinate and motivate your team members when they just can’t agree on a play.

 Like in the stadium, there are a lot of spectators in caregiving.
 People on the sidelines observe your efforts and either cheer you on or criticize your performance.
 The best players stay focused on the task at hand and the end goal rather than others’ input.
 Pressure is a given with caregiving, but in order to succeed, you must drown out the noise of the crowd.
-Surround yourself with cheerleaders and fans and remember that critics have no place on your care team.
+Surround yourself with cheerleaders, fans and experienced coaches and remember that critics have no place on your care team.

 Caregiving requires you to be assertive about your loved one’s needs.
-In many cases, you’ll need to trust a teammate as another set of hands who has strengths and knowledge that you do not.
-It takes strength to recognize that you need help and then ask for it.
+In many cases, you’ll need to trust a teammate who has experiences and knowledge that you do not as another set of hands.
+It takes strength to recognize that you need assistance and then ask for/accept help.
 This role calls upon you when you think you have nothing left, but you find out you do.
 Caregiving requires you to say “I love you” when you are the most frustrated and want to throw in the towel.
 It demands that you persevere in times of adversity.
 It requires that you be the ultimate leader.

-Setting up your team early on will save your physical and emotional health.
+Setting up your care team early on in the game will prevent caregiver burnout and save your physical and emotional health.
 It will ensure that you and your loved one are backed by a well-rounded group of people who can help you anticipate and handle all kinds of challenges.
 The right team could even save your life.
 I know, because I tried to handle caregiving alone and I almost lost my life.
 I learned my lesson and put a care team in place.
-I worked with them and trusted that they would be there for me.
+I learned to work with them and trust that they would be there for me.

 Our season lasted for six years and consisted of 24/7 care.
 Even though there were countless ups and downs, we showed up and played our best every day.
 We worked cooperatively as a team toward the goal of providing excellent care.
 We didn’t have to be perfect; we just had to give 100 percent.
 When our season ended, we knew that we had played our hearts out and given our all to someone who needed help.
 When all was said and done, we felt like Super Bowl champions.